samrosereed/samrosereed.github.io/essays/finalProjectIdeas.md

 # Beyond the Basics

-To further enhance the system's capabilities and impact, consider these advanced features and expansions:

-- **Machine Learning Integration:** Implement machine learning algorithms to classify debris types automatically from images and predict debris hotspots based on historical data.

-- **Global Collaboration:** Expand the system's reach to support international collaboration, enabling cross-border coordination in marine debris management.

-- **Public Awareness Campaigns:** Integrate educational resources and campaigns within the system to raise awareness and encourage responsible disposal practices.

 - **Blockchain for Data Integrity:** Utilize blockchain technology to ensure the immutability and integrity of debris data, enhancing trust and transparency.

-- **Integration with Drones and IoT Devices:** Incorporate drones and IoT devices to enhance debris detection and monitoring capabilities in remote or challenging-to-reach areas.

-- **Gamification Elements:** Add gamification features to incentivize user engagement, such as rewarding users for reporting debris or participating in clean-up events.

 By exploring these advanced features and expansions, the Centralized Database and Dispatch System can evolve into a powerful tool for marine debris management, making a substantial impact on environmental conservation.